fayndee/fayndee.github.io/shutterbug/blog/_posts/2017-06-21-dolomites-photography-sunrise-langkofel.md

 {% include photo.html title='The Guardian II' %}

-After that, my trip to this wonderful land came to an end.
-It was a place I sure will return.
+After this day, my trip to the wonderful Dolomites land came to an end.
+It was amazing, from the beginning to the end.
+I enjoyed a joyful family trip, an enormous adventure, and a diverse photography tour.
+This is the kind of place I sure will return.